syncthing/docs/users/faq-parts/usage.rst

 If you have a large folder that you want to keep in sync over a not-so-fast network, and you have the possibility to move all files to the remote site in a faster manner, here is a procedure to follow:

-- Create the folder on site 1, but don't share it with anyone.
+- Create the folder on the local device, but don't share it with the remote device yet.
-- Copy the files from site 1 to site 2 using normal file copy.
-If this takes a long time (perhaps travelling to site 2), it could be a good idea to make sure that the files on site 1 is not updated while you do this.
+- Copy the files from the local device to the remote device using regular file copy.
+If this takes a long time (perhaps requiring travelling there physically), it may be a good idea to make sure that the files on the local device are not updated while you are doing this.
-- Create the folder on site 2, and this time copy the Folder ID from the folder on site 1.
-Normally you would always use the value that Syncthing supplies to you - since it must be unique - but in this case we want the folders to be considered the same.
+- Create the folder on the remote device, and this time copy the Folder ID from the folder on the local device.
+Normally, you would always use the value that Syncthing supplies to you – since it must be unique – but in this case we want the folders to be considered the same.

 Now share the folder with the other device, on both sides.
-Syncthing will exchange file information but existing files (or parts) will not be transferred.
+Syncthing will exchange file information, but existing files will not be transferred.

 Is Syncthing my ideal backup application?
 -----------------------------------------